zendframework/zf2-documentation/docs/languages/en/in-depth-guide/services-and-servicemanager.rst

 ``ServiceManager`` to get to our Service-Classes.
 This is why we call the function ``getServiceLocator()` who will give us the real ``ServiceManager``.

-After we have the ``$realServiceLocator`` set up we try to get a Service called ``Blog\Service\BlogServiceInterface``.
+After we have the ``$realServiceLocator`` set up we try to get a Service called ``Blog\Service\PostServiceInterface``.
-This name that we're accessing is supposed to return a Service that matches the ``BlogServiceInterface``.
+This name that we're accessing is supposed to return a Service that matches the ``PostServiceInterface``.
 This Service is then passed along to the ``ListController`` which will directly be returned.

-Note though that we have yet to register a Service called ``Blog\Service\BlogServiceInterface``.
+Note though that we have yet to register a Service called ``Blog\Service\PostServiceInterface``.
 There's no magic happening that does this for us just because we give the Service the name of an Interface.
 Refresh your browser and you will see this error message: